jakewies/jakewiesler.com/content/blog/2017-in-review.md

 title: "2017 In Review"
 date: 2018-01-10T21:08:02-05:00
 slug: ""
-description: ""
+description: "Now that 2018 is upon us, it's a great time to reflect on 2017."
-keywords: []
+keywords: ["2017", "Review", "JavaScript"]
-draft: true
+draft: false
 stylesheet: "post.css"
 ---